snehautekar05/portfolio_new/README.md

 Sure!
-Below is a more detailed and polished README file for your React + Vite template, suitable for developers looking to create a portfolio website.
-It includes installation instructions, usage details, and notes on customization.
+Here’s the modified README file with the additional libraries and some enhanced formatting:

 ---